2-day CPET: Background

-Several differences have been found between people with and without ME/CFS, including people with other diseases or who are sedentary.
-On the first test, people with ME/CFS exhibit lower performance and heart rate, and on the second test, performance is even lower, while for controls, it is the same or slightly better.
-The largest decrease is in anaerobic threshold, which signifies a shift from aerobic to anaerobic metabolism at a lower level of exertion, and is not influenced by effort.
+In a past study, several differences were found found between people with and without ME/CFS, including people with other diseases or who are sedentary.
+On the first test, people with ME/CFS exhibited lower performance and heart rate, and on the second test, performance was even lower, while for controls, it was the same or slightly better.
+The largest decrease was in anaerobic threshold, which signifies a shift from aerobic to anaerobic metabolism at a lower level of exertion, and was not influenced by effort.
 Peak power output, heart rate, and VO_{2}max also decrease, and in ME/CFS, but effort and familiarity with the test may affect VO_{2}max and power.
-Additionally, healthy people generally recover from a CPET within 24 hours while people with ME/CFS do not.
+Additionally, healthy people generally recovered from a CPET within 24 hours while people with ME/CFS do not.

-A 2-day CPET is hypothesized to measure PEM and its effect on physical functioning.
+A 2-day CPET was hypothesized to measure PEM and its effect on physical functioning.
 (Objective indicators of maximal effort during both tests control for effort.)
 However, its utility has not been completely confirmed, as many studies of it have been small.
 While it should not be required for a diagnosis, a 2-day CPET can show that symptoms are not due to deconditioning and provide evidence for obtaining disability benefits.
 Because PEM is also a symptom of long COVID, the 2-day CPET may be useful in evaluating exercise intolerance there as well.

-The cause of decreased performance is not understood.
+The cause of decreased performance was not understood.
 Proposals include impaired oxygen transport, impaired aerobic metabolism, impaired microvascular blood flow, loss of passive microvascular filtration and mitochondrial dysfunction.

-The test provokes symptoms by design, and recovery may be prolonged.
+This original test provoked symptoms by design, and recovery oulsbe prolonged.
 In some cases, it may worsen the illness long-term, as such it should only be applied to patients when absolutely necessary.